wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 * [**Upsell Order Bump Offer Backend Demo**](https://demo.wpswings.com/upsell-order-bump-offer-for-woocommerce-pro/request-for-personal-demo/?utm_source=wpswings-order-bump-demo&utm_medium=order-bump-org-page&utm_campaign=backend-demo)

 == UPSELL BUMP PLUGIN COMPATIBILITIES ==

-* Upsell order bump is fully compatible with WooCommerce High-Performance Order Storage (HPOS).
+* Upsell Order Bump is fully compatible with WooCommerce High-Performance Order Storage (HPOS).
 Also known as “Custom Order Table” which allows you to use an alternate storage mechanism for your WooCommerce Store.
 In simple terms it allows you to store order data in custom tables so your WooCommerce store keeps running smoothly during the festive seasons.

-* Our WooCommerce order bump offer plugin is compatible with the [**Ultimate Gift Cards for WooCommerce**](https://wordpress.org/plugins/woo-gift-cards-lite/) plugin that allows your customers to redeem their gift cards and earn even more discounts.
+* Our WooCommerce Order Bump offer plugin is compatible with the [**Ultimate Gift Cards for WooCommerce**](https://wordpress.org/plugins/woo-gift-cards-lite/) plugin that allows your customers to redeem their gift cards and earn even more discounts.
 This will allow the merchants to offer more payment options to their customers for the bump offers.

 * Bump Offer plugin is compatible with the [**One Click Upsell Funnel For WooCommerce**](https://wordpress.org/plugins/woo-one-click-upsell-funnel/) which allows customers to create post-purchase upselling offers to increase average order value (AOV) and boost sales.